Cenovus Energy Inc. (TSE:CVE) Director Alex Pourbaix Sells 200,000 Shares

 Cenovus Energy Dividend Announcement

-The company also recently announced a quarterly dividend, which will be paid on Friday, June 28th.
-Shareholders of record on Friday, June 28th will be paid a dividend of $0.18 per share.
-This represents a $0.72 dividend on an annualized basis and a yield of 2.82%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, June 28th.
+Stockholders of record on Friday, June 28th will be paid a $0.18 dividend.
+This represents a $0.72 dividend on an annualized basis and a dividend yield of 2.73%.
 The ex-dividend date is Friday, June 14th.
-Cenovus Energy’s payout ratio is 29.72%.
+Cenovus Energy’s dividend payout ratio (DPR) is presently 29.72%.

 About Cenovus Energy